 This blog concerns the OT writing prophets who wrote just prior to the first captivities and deportations (first by the Assyrians and then the Babylonians).
 I'm interested in discussing many things with others who may share or not share my views; to begin, would anyone care to comment on the sequence and approximate dates of the ministries of Obadiah, Joel, Jonah, Amos, Hosea, Isaiah, and Micah... read more

 Did "paraprosdokian" make you think, "Whaaaaa?"
 The word is not listed on Dictionary.com or even in Merriam-Webster’s 11th Collegiate Dictionary.
 But have no fear; your WyzAnt tutor is here!
-This is Wikipedia’s definition: A paraprosdokian (from Greek meaning "beyond" and "expectation") is a figure of speech in which the latter part of a sentence or phrase is surprising or unexpected in... read more
+This is Wikipedia’s definition: A paraprosdokian (from Greek meaning "beyond" and "expectation") is a figure of speech in which the latter part of a sentence... read more

 P-value (probability value) in statistical hypothesis testing may be hard to understand at times.
 The best way to understand it is as follow.
 First one needs to understand that in science the goal is to prove that there are no differences between two (or more) sets of data (for example series of parametric numbers derived or collected about individuals, instruments, or other behaving or sizable... read more